Dzenly/tia/readme.md

 To show help when TIA is installed globally:

-$ TIA --help
+$ tia --help

 To show help for local installation:

-$ node --harmony bin/TIA.js --help
+$ node --harmony bin/tia.js --help

 ----------------------------------